voder-ai/eslint-plugin-traceability/docs/code-quality-refactor-opportunities-2025-12-03.md

 **Files:**

 - `src/maintenance/cli.ts`

-**Motivation:**
+- `src/maintenance/flags.ts`
+- `src/maintenance/commands.ts`

+**Status:**

+- This refactor has been completed.
+The CLI implementation is now decomposed into dedicated modules for flags and subcommand handlers, with `cli.ts` acting as a thin coordination layer.

+**Motivation (original):**

 - `cli.ts` is one of the larger source files and currently owns argument parsing, flag normalization, subcommand dispatch, and user-facing messaging.
 - While it still passes `max-lines` and `max-lines-per-function` rules, splitting responsibilities would improve navigability.

-**Potential refactors:**
+**Refactor outcome:**

-- Extract a dedicated `src/maintenance/flags.ts` module responsible solely for:
+- Extracted a dedicated `src/maintenance/flags.ts` module responsible solely for:
   - Defining the `CliFlags` shape and defaults.
   - Implementing `applyFlag` / `parseFlags` behavior and validation.
-- Extract a `src/maintenance/commands.ts` module for the four subcommand handlers:
+- Extracted a `src/maintenance/commands.ts` module for the four subcommand handlers:
   - `handleDetect`, `handleVerify`, `handleReport`, `handleUpdate`.
-  - Keep `runMaintenanceCli` as a small coordination layer that wires parsed arguments to these handlers.
+  - Kept `runMaintenanceCli` as a small coordination layer that wires parsed arguments to these handlers.

 ## 2. Narrow helper responsibilities in require-story helpers